csnizik/newsnizikdotcom/data/blog/new-drupal-10-site.md

 ddev config --project-type=drupal10 --docroot=web --create-docroot
 ```

 This sets up the configuration for a Drupal 10 project, specifies that the web-accessible directory will be a subdirectory called `web`, and instructs DDEV to create this directory if it doesn't already exist.
+(This is a Drupal architecture that, depending on how long it's been since you created a new site, may look unfamiliar to you.
+I will circle back to this in step 4 below.)

 ### 3) Start up your environment